Top 10 trekking training tips

 Start your trekking training early

-Even if your planned trekking trip is 12 months away, it’s never too early to get started on your trek conditioning programme.
+Even if your planned trekking trip is 12 months away, it’s never too early to get started on your trek conditioning program.
 Look to build your strength and fitness gradually, giving your body time to adapt to the new demands that you are placing on it.
 That way you can enjoy your trek training and avoid risking injury by trying to do too much too soon.

 Choose the correct footwear for your trek